 The sacroiliac joint is the location in the body where the pelvis and the spine connect.

-The term “sacroiliac” refers to the sacrum (the lower part of the spine) and the ilia (commonly known as the hip bones).
+The term “sacroiliac” refers to the sacrum (the lower part of the spine) and the hip bone (commonly referred to as the ilium, which is technically the top part of the hip bone).

 The joint is held together by ligaments and reinforced by muscle.